-Once you complete and electronically submit the AEOA acknowledgment form, that form will become a part of your personnel file.
+Once you complete and electronically submit the AEOA Acknowledgement Form, that form will become a part of your personnel file.

-If you have questions or seek additional information:
+If you have questions or need additional information:

-Because of the complexity of questions that may arise and the unique individual situations, you are asked to email your questions to your supervisor.
-If you still have additional questions, please contact the HR department for assistance.
+Because of the complexity of questions that may arise and the unique individual situations, you are asked to email your questions to your Program Manager/Supervisor.
+Please include your phone number in your email.
+If you still have additional questions or cannot reach your Supervisor or Department Director, please contact: Cathy Pazzelli cathy.pazzelli@aeoa.org